kineticdata/request-ce-bundle-training/README.md

   // Code to be translated within the form context here
 </I18n>
 ```

+We did not define any translation entries for form contexts, so we will not see any form specific translations.
+However, all form and custom contexts default to the shared context.
+If you open any form, you should see the Submit button text change to "Submit >>".
+This is because the value is translate in the shared context.
+If you translated the Submit key to a different value within a specific form context, it would show that translation instead of the shared one.

 Note that some of our routes do not have the `formSlug` in the url and thus the context will be incorrect.
 To make it work, we'd need to pre-fetch the submission to get the corm slug from it.